north-road/slyr/README.md

 =====

 - RGB colors can be parsed, within a maximum of 1 unit difference in either the R/G/B components.
+- 100% color match for other color types, including HSV, CMYK, Grayscale, etc
 - Fill symbols
-    - complete support for Simple Fill layers
+    - complete support for all fill types!
 - Line symbols
-    - complete support for Simple Line layers
+    - complete support for all line types, except for picture lines
-    - near complete support for Cartographic Line layers, including custom dash patterns.
-Arrows cannot be decoded yet.
 - Marker symbols
-    - support for halos
-    - complete support for Simple Marker layers
-    - complete support for Character Marker layers
-    - complete support for Arrow Marker layers
+    - complete support for all marker types!
+- All color ramp types can be parsed

 Tools
 =====